raytaylorlin/hexo-theme-raytaylorism/README.md

 Raytaylorism is a clean, simple, responsive flat style [Hexo] theme by myself, based on [Furatto] and [Font Awesome]

+**Warning: The theme is not supported in Hexo 3.0.
+Please use Hexo 2.8.x**

 [Demo(my own blog in Chinese)]

 ## Snapshot